 If you suffer from mesothelioma, asbestosis, or asbestos-related lung cancer, you may be eligible for a large amount of compensation.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on experienced mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 The Nicolet Company History

-During World War I, Keasbey & Mattison provided an array of asbestos-related products to the military.
+During World War I, Keasbey & Mattison provided numerous asbestos-related products to the military.
 The company went through an ownership change around the same, and became known as The Nicolet Company.

-Under its new name, the company continued to produce asbestos products for numerous years.
+Under its new name, the company continued to produce asbestos products.
 By then, thousands of people had already developed life-threatening diseases from asbestos exposure.
 Asbestos-related lawsuit began flooding in against The Nicolet Company, resulting in the company filing for Chapter 11 bankruptcy.

 The Nicolet Company Lawsuits

-Many instances of asbestos victims caused by the The Nicolet Company involved not only employees and contractors, but also numerous people who developed second-hand exposure.
+Many instances of asbestos diseases caused by the The Nicolet Company involved not only employees and contractors, but also people who developed second-hand exposure.